Botanical Name: Alpinia purpurata

 Give your plant plenty of light to make this tropical beauty bloom.
 Flowering ginger makes an ideal potted plant for the sunroom, warm greenhouse or any brightly lit room.
 Its large leaves and bold color make a dramatic statement in any room.

-Repot in spring only to replace with fresh soil.
-This flowering plant blooms best when pot-bound, so keep the rhizome roots crowded in the container.
+Repot in spring only to replace with fresh potting medium.
+Red ginger flowers best when pot-bound, so keep the rhizome roots crowded in the container.
 Use a pot with drainage holes to prevent soggy soil.

 Overwinter A. purpurata in a sunny window.
 Cut back on watering, but don't allow the soil to dry out.
 Stop fertilizing after flowering is over.
 In early spring, resume normal care.